gpaulissen/bml/README.md

 This GitHub repository (<https://github.com/gpaulissen/bml>) created by Gert-Jan Paulissen is a fork of <https://github.com/Kungsgeten/bml> created by Erik Sjöstrand.
 The BML format and its utilities in this repository are supposed to be backwards compatible unless mentioned otherwise.
 In order to better distinguish between both BML versions, I may refer to BML 1 (Erik's version) and BML 2 (this version).

 The purpose of the *Bridge Bidding Markup Language* (BML) is to offer an easy way of documenting contract bridge bidding systems.
 The file(s) created are supposed to be easy to read for both human and machines.
-A BML file is created using an ordinary text editor (like *Notepad*).
+A BML file is created using an ordinary text editor (like *Notepad* or even better [Notepad++](https://notepad-plus-plus.org/)).

 Programs have been written in order to export BML files to the following formats: